-Performance incentives shall be granted to the employee effective on the employee's merit or pay increment anniversary date: unless a timely evaluation provides that the employee does not have an annual rating of "mid-acceptable" or better.
+Performance incentives shall be granted to the employee effective on the employee's merit or pay increment anniversary date, unless a timely evaluation provides that the employee does not have an annual rating of "mid-acceptable" or better.

-Pay increments, computed at the rate of 3.75% of the employee's base salary, shall be provided after an employee has remained in the final steps within the given range for two years, and every two years thereafter, if, at the time the employee becomes eligible for the increment, the employee's current annual rating by the employee's supervisor is designated as "mid-acceptable or better service."
+Pay increments, computed at the rate of three and three-fourths (3.75) percent of the employee's base salary, shall be provided after an employee has remained in the final steps within the given range for two years, and every two years thereafter, if, at the time the employee becomes eligible for the increment, the employee's current annual rating by the employee's supervisor is designated as "mid-acceptable or better service."